JonathanSHJ/jonathanshj.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
+Welcome to my website!
-My name is Jonathan Ji.
-I am a rising third-year undergrad studying Electrical Engineering & Computer Science at UC Berkeley.
-I love everything to do with electricity!
-I am currently interested in exploring computer architecture, digital/analog design, and cyber-physical systems.
+My name is Jonathan Ji, and I am a third-year undergrad studying Electrical Engineering & Computer Science at UC Berkeley.

 I am currently undegrad researcher at the Space Science Laboratory, writing embedded software for the [Background Transisent Observer on Nasa's COSI](https://cosi.ssl.berkeley.edu/bto/) satellite.
-I was also the Electrical Lead for [CALSOL](https://calsol.berkeley.edu/), UC Berkeley's Solar Vehicle Racing Team, and have extensive experience with designing PCBs and surviving integration hell.
+Previously, I was the Electrical Lead for [CALSOL](https://calsol.berkeley.edu/), UC Berkeley's Solar Vehicle Racing Team, and have extensive experience with designing PCBs and surviving integration hell.

-Fun facts: I lived in Shanghai for 17 years.
-I play both the electric and bass guitar.
-I also love cats!
+This semester I'm exploring digital design (ASICs), analog IC design, post-silicon verification, and domain acceleration research!

+Outside of classes I enjoy playing soccer, playing the bass guitar, and learning how to DJ.

+If you want to chat please reach out via email!!!

 Some Relevant Completed Coursework:
 [EE 120: Signals and Systems](https://ee120-course-staff.github.io/)